ryley-matos/recipe-takehome-project/README.md

   1. fix the search function
   1. add a recipe component to display the response
+  1. add a recipe api to return the recipe (matching the above api docs!)
   1. add routing so that you can land on a recipe page or reload and have the same search
   1. add unit tests using jest, mocha, ava, jasmine, etc...